Frequently Asked Questions

 Most renters can get coverage for as little as $20-$30 per month.
 You can pay upfront, monthly, or a combination of both - whatever works for you.
 Your plan may also have a deductible, meaning you’ll need to pay this cost at the time of claim before ReLease starts covering costs for you.

-If you decide to make a claim and move out early, you’re responsible to pay your total cost of coverage and, if applicable, any deductible amounts and repayable concessions offered to you by your property.
+If you decide to make a claim and move out early, you’re responsible to pay your total cost of coverage and, if applicable, any deductible amounts.

 How does ReLease save me money on an early move out?

-If you need to move out early you’re likely facing lease termination fees equal to 2-4 months of rent.
-Additionally, you may be responsible for reletting fees in an amount ranging from $500 - $1,500.
-That means if you’re paying $1,500 for a one-bedroom apartment, it could cost you $3,000 - $7,500 to leave early.
-You may even be responsible to pay rent until your lease expires.
-With ReLease, you can move out mid-lease for only a few hundred bucks, saving you thousands.
-Plus, you only need to give us 3-30 days' notice, so you can get out 2-20x quicker.
+If you need to move out early you’re likely facing lease termination fees equal to 2-6 months of rent in buyout and reletting fees.
+That means if you’re paying $1,500 for a one-bedroom apartment, it could cost you $3,000 - $9,000 to leave early.
+You may even be responsible to pay rent until your lease expires, or your unit is re-rented to another tenant.
+With ReLease, you can move out mid-lease and save thousands.

 Can I stop making payments to ReLease if I make a claim?